pternonophobia/Project-13-ELK-Stack/README_Finalized.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, otherwise known as the "D*mn Vulnerable Web Application".

 Load balancing ensures that the application will be **_highly Functional and available_**, in addition to restricting **_traffic_** to the network.
 - _What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
   - **_Load Balancers make the network more resilient by routing traffic elswhere when the server is unavailable or unusable._**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **_network_** and system **_system logs_**.

-- _What does Filebeat watch for?_
-  - **_Filebeat monitors log files and specific locations, collects data, and sends data off to be indexed in either Elasticsearch or Logstash._**
+- **_Filebeat will monitor log files and specific locations, collect data, and send data off to be indexed in either Elasticsearch or Logstash._**

-- _What does Metricbeat record?_
-  - **_Metricbeat records metrics and statistics and pushes them to a specific, pre-set output._**
+- **_Metricbeat will record metrics and statistics and push them to a specific, pre-set output._**

 The configuration details of each machine may be found below.